 Washington, DC 20036

-If you believe that your work has been copied in a way that constitutes copyright infringement, please provide The Brookings Institution's copyright agent the written information specified below.
-Please note that this procedure is exclusively for notifying The Brookings Institution and its affiliates that your copyrighted material has been infringed.
+If you believe that your work has been copied in a way that constitutes copyright infringement, please provide The Brookings Institution's DMCA (Digital Millennium Copyright Act) agent the written information specified below.
+Please note that this procedure is exclusively for notifying The Brookings Institution and its affiliates that your believe that your copyrighted material has been infringed on this website.

-The Brookings Institution's Copyright Agent for notice of claims of copyright infringement on its site can be reached as follows:
+The Brookings Institution's DMCA Agent for notice of claims of copyright infringement on its site can be reached as follows:

 1775 Massachusetts Ave, NW